dlaw/mr_radar/README.md

 Mr. Radar is a minimalist Python application for rendering radar data from the National Weather Service of the United States.
 Radar data is rendered using the standard NWS color scale, layered with a user-specified map layer, and saved in png format.
+An HTML page is generated to display the rendered images in an animated loop.

 ![example radar image](example.png)